TurboGears/tg2docs/docs/turbogears/validation.rst

 submitted data and read validation errors from ``tg.request.validation`` in the handler or template.

 TurboGears can also validate widget-based forms.
+In TurboGears 2.5, install and enable ``tgext.tw2`` before relying on ToscaWidgets2 forms; the extension adds the TW2 middleware and registers TW2 validation errors with TurboGears.
-When using ToscaWidgets2, pass the form class to ``@validate`` and provide an error handler that redisplays the
+When using ToscaWidgets2, pass the form class to ``@validate`` and provide an error handler that redisplays the form:
-form:

 .. code-block:: python

+    import tw2.core as twc
+    import tw2.forms as twf
+    from tg import expose, validate

+    class MovieForm(twf.Form):
+        class child(twf.TableLayout):
+            title = twf.TextField(validator=twc.Required)

+        action = '/save_movie'

+    @expose('myapp.templates.index')
+    def index(self, **kw):
+        return dict(form=MovieForm)

     @expose()
     @validate(MovieForm, error_handler=index)
     def save_movie(self, *args, **kw):
         return str(kw)

-See :ref:`tw2_forms_validation` for a larger ToscaWidgets2 form example.
+See :ref:`tw2_forms_validation` for ``tgext.tw2`` setup and a larger ToscaWidgets2 form example.

 Writing Custom Validators
 =========================